 Kentucky Bourbon, Wisconsin Cheese Could Be Targets In Trade War

-If the Trump administration starts a trade war, Kentucky bourbon may get caught in the cross-fire.
+If the Trump administration starts a trade war, Kentucky bourbon may get caught in the crossfire.

-The administration is weighing strict new limits on imported steel and aluminum in hopes of shoring up home-grown metal industries.
+The administration is weighing strict new limits on imported steel and aluminum in hopes of shoring up homegrown metal industries.
 But European allies are warning of possible retaliation, including tariffs aimed at politically sensitive products such as bourbon and orange juice.

 "That's what a lot of countries will look to do," said Rufus Yerxa, president of the National Foreign Trade Council.
 "Something that will get the Trump administration's attention."